Motorsport at Soldier Field: MARC Racing Series

 On July 18, 1958, a 100-lap MARC Racing Series race held at Soldier Field was won by Fred Lorenzen.
+MARC Racing Series is today known as the "ARCA Menards Series".

 UARA

 On June 2, 1968, George Kladis and Bill Kollman won 20-lap United Auto Racing Association feature races at Soldier Field.

+Annual Soldier Field Powder Puff Race

+By the 1960s, promoter Bill Schade had begun annually hosting an annual "Powder Puff" race in which all competitors were women.
+Many of the women who competed tended to be the wives of stock car racers.